Theogoun/Thesis/docs/Biker.md

 ```

 ### Reference Points (Empties)
-The model does not have collision, so to ensure the biker sits on or touches the bike (not inside it), several empties are created as reference points:
+The model does not have collision, so to ensure the biker sits on or touches the bike and not be inside it, several empties are created as reference points:

 - **Seat:** An empty is placed slightly above the seat mesh, which becomes its parent.
 This ensures the seat reference is always in the correct place for the biker to sit.
 - **Handlebars:** Two empties are placed over the handlebar (one for each hand), both parented to the handlebar so they move with it.